TheWilley/ElementCatcher/README.md

 ```

 ### all
-This option will automatically add an element as a object key if it has an ID or add it to the `elements` array if it does not.
+This option will automatically add an element as a object key if it has an id or add it to the `elements` array if it does not.

 Lets say I have the following instance:
 ```javascript